AdobeDocs/analytics.en/help/admin/admin/c-server-side-forwarding/ssf-verify.md

 ---
 description: To verify that Server-side forwarding is properly enabled, you'll need to inspect the HTTP response from the Analytics tracking request.
 This can be done using a browser's developer tools or by using a proxying tool such as the Charles Web Debugger.
 The following instructions illustrate what indicators must be present to ensure server-side forwarding is properly enabled.
-seo-description: To verify that Server-side forwarding is properly enabled, you'll need to inspect the HTTP response from the Analytics tracking request.
-This can be done using a browser's developer tools or by using a proxying tool such as the Charles Web Debugger.
-The following instructions illustrate what indicators must be present to ensure server-side forwarding is properly enabled.
-seo-title: How to verify your server-side forwarding implementation
 solution: Audience Manager
 title: How to verify your server-side forwarding implementation
 uuid: e37296cc-0120-486a-a4ca-78d648cf6a11